River Brass: Youth Band

 The River Brass Youth Band was formed in January 2019 with its premiere concert on February 21, 2019, at Harrison High School.
 The youth band runs its main season during the first half of spring semester and is open to high school students.
 A shorter summer session runs during the month of June.
 This session is open to incoming freshman as well as graduated seniors.

 In the premiere season, the summer session of the RBYB included a short pre-concert at the Drum Corps International event "Drums on the Ohio".

 In 2020, a second youth band was formed due to the success of the first season - one band for middle school, and one band for high school.
 The concerts were eventually cancelled one week before performance due to the pandemic shutdown.
 The summer program was also dropped for 2020.
-The high school band resumed in January of 2021 for their third season, but did not hold a summer session.
+The high school band resumed in January 2021 for their third season, but did not hold a summer session.

 In 2022, the high school youth band held its fourth spring season and is exploring adding back in the summer session.